alexandru-elisei/moodle-tool_downloaddata/README.md

 As an alternative, you can also download the zip file and extract it to the same location.
 If you are cloning the git repository, keep in mind that this also creates a .git directory.

 #### Usage
-The plugin create an entry in Site administration -> Reports -> Download data.
-From here you can access the full functionality of the plugin.
+The plugin creates two entries in Site administration: one in Users->Accounts for downloading users, and one in Courses for downloading courses.
+From there you can access the full functionality of the plugin.

 For the cli script, navigate to MOODLE_ROOT_DIRECTORY/admin/tool/downloaddata/cli and do the following: